 The effectiveness of these recommendations hasn't been tested in studies, so it isn’t clear whether they work, or how well they work.
 Because the viruses that cause warts are highly contagious, it’s hard to completely prevent them from spreading.
 Also, it’s not easy to tell how someone got them since it can take months for a wart to develop after the skin becomes infected.

 Because warts are almost always harmless and very common anyway, there's usually no need to avoid activities such as swimming and sports at school.

 Warts don’t normally have to be treated.
 They generally go away on their own after a few weeks or months.
 But sometimes it can take years.
 Warts can be bothersome and unattractive, though, so a lot of people want to get rid of them as fast as possible, and try to treat them.

 Two main treatments are used for warts:

 - Salicylic acid solution: This is put on the hardened skin of the wart several times a day over the course of a few weeks to gradually dissolve it.
-Most salicylic acid solutions are available over the counter at the pharmacy.
+Most salicylic acid solutions are available without a prescription at the pharmacy.
 Some of these products also contain lactic acid.
-The package insert contains a detailed description of how to use the product and what you need to be careful of.
+The package insert includes a detailed description of how to use the product and what you need to be careful of.
 Salicylic acid may cause skin irritation, but it is usually well tolerated.

 Both of these treatments are generally effective, but don't always get every last wart.
 Plus, sometimes viruses might remain in the skin after treatment and then lead to the growth of new warts later.